laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

 - Crafting speeds increased significantly
 - Craft everything for free in all benches (FreeBuild mod included)
 - All Workshop items are free to research & craft
-- All slot stack sizes changed to 100 (except specialty items, like fillables, tackle box and Seed Pouch.
-Salt, Charcoal and Paints are increased to 1,000 & Fiber to 500)
+- All slot stack sizes changed to 500 (with a few exceptions)
 - All items weigh nothing.
 - Base player inventory slots changed from 24 - 42
 - Adds (+2) aux. slots to ANY envirosuit - does not show in specs, but will appear on planet.